At MWC Los Angeles, 5G and XR began staking their claims to the future

 Mobile World Congress is famous for delivering annual snapshots of what’s going on in mobile technology at a given point in time, and the Los Angeles show was no exception.
 Walking around the exhibition areas, I had no doubt that the world is closer than most people realize to some major and exciting evolutions in mobile technology, while some actually revolutionary advances are also coming, albeit on less certain timetables.

-That said, Sprint’s announcement of expanded 5G service to more customers in 9 previously established cities was a microcosm of the event: At this stage, the mobile industry seems to be largely in head-down mode focusing on 5G rollouts and proving future use cases, while not doing quite enough to actually get people excited about buying early 5G devices.
+That said, Sprint’s announcement of expanded 5G service to more customers in 9 previously established cities was a microcosm of the event.
+At this stage, the mobile industry seems to be largely in head-down mode focusing on 5G rollouts and proving future use cases, while not doing quite enough to actually get people excited about buying early 5G devices.
 I can understand all of the reasons for this, but despite the giant 5G signs at carrier booths, the companies that were most aggressively pitching 5G at MWC Los Angeles were the ones selling base stations and poles.

 It was disappointing to see so little attendee-facing involvement from major players such as AT&T, Qualcomm, and T-Mobile, who collectively have tremendous importance in the U.S. mobile industry.
 I can understand why AT&T wouldn’t want to show up and defend its phantom 5G and phony 5GE networks, or why T-Mobile might not have enough hardware to show off its nascent low- and high-band 5G services, but it would have been great to see Qualcomm spotlighting its many efforts across 5G, XR, and other subjects of importance to the mobile industry.